 January 2nd-4th

-Only two birds added today but feeling a bit better,a Dunnock in the back garden and a Jay.
+Only two birds were added today, but I'm feeling a bit better: a Dunnock in the back garden and a Jay.

 January 5th